andersManden/canvasspinner/README.md

 canvasspinner.init(spinnerObj);

 Every spinner is ofcourse customizable, and each example is demonstrated in the index.html file.

+# Disclaimer
+The canvasspinner project is at a very early stage, so be aware that some spinners not yet are fully customizable yet.
+And others might be glitchy etc...

+# Credits

 This library has been build upon the math and particle library created and taught by Keith Peters.
+So special shout out to Keith, peace!